yalmip/yalmip.github.io/yalmip/tutorials/geometricprogramming.md

 optimize(C,obj);
 ````

-To understand how a generalized geometric program can be converted to a standard geometric program, the reader is referred to {[reference.bib,Boyd et al.:2007]}.
+To understand how a generalized geometric program can be converted to a standard geometric program, the reader is referred to [Boyd et al 2007].

 ### Comments
 The posynomial geometric programming problem is not convex in its standard formulation.
 Hence, if a general nonlinear solver is applied to the problem, it will typically fail.
 However, by performing a suitable logarithmic variable transformation, the problem is rendered convex.
 YALMIP has built-in support for performing this variable change, and solve the problem using the nonlinear solver [FMINCON](/yalmip/solvers/fmincon).
 To invoke this module in YALMIP, use the solver tag `'fmincon-geometric'`.